January 21, 2019

 - Revenue per Hour (and per call).
 Dollar value generated every hour.
 Used to calculate employee labor percentages per hour (and per call).

 - Sales.
 Gross sales in a number of units.
 This can be calculated per day, week, month or year.

 - Average Ticket Value.
 Value per sale.
 Calculated by totaling sales amounts over a specific period of time and dividing that by the total number of customers.
 This measurement helps management understand overall profitability.

 - Sales Slippage.
 This refers to a sale that was forecasted to close in a certain quarter but has moved out to the next quarter or beyond.
 It is important for sales management to know as soon as the agent is made aware of the slippage.
 Based on how the numbers look overall, management may decide to provide an extra discount to the customer or an incentive to sales to accelerate the close of a deal slated for the following quarter to try to move it forward.

 Since most administrative tasks required of contact center agents must be completed in the company’s CRM system and are essential to accurate forecasting and sales assessment, gamifying CRM usage by tracking the KPIs outlined above is an excellent way to accelerate learning and establish good habits sooner rather than later.
 Additional CRM KPIs managers might want to gamify include: entering primary contacts in the CRM system, rather than in a spreadsheet or personal address book; sending emails from CRM rather than from an email client that is not integrated; completing periodic training updates, etc.

-A top business process outsourcing company saw big improvements like sales per hour up 24% and sales conversion boosted by 47% from utilizing gamification in its call centers.
+A top business process outsourcing company saw big improvements like sales per hour up 24% and sales conversion boosted by 47% from utilizing gamification competition in its call centers.
 Get more details on their strategies, goals, and results in the case study.

 Five Levels of Hierarchy of Revenue Needs